 The Valdivian temperate forests ecoregion is located in the southern cone of South America.
 It covers a narrow strip between the western slope of the Andes and the Pacific Ocean.
 The forests are characterized by their dense understories of bamboos, ferns and evergreen trees.

-Valdivian Temperate Forests Ecoregion
+Valdivian Temperate Forests

-The Valdivian temperate forests ecoregion is located in the southern cone of South America on the west coast of Chile and extending slightly into Argentina.
+The Valdivian temperate forests ecoregion is located in the southern cone of South America on the west coast of Chile and extends slightly into Argentina.
 It covers a narrow continental strip between the western slope of the Andes and the Pacific Ocean.
 It is part of the Neotropical ecozone.

 Part of the Andean Patagonian Forest (Bosque Andino Patagónico), these temperate rain forests comprise a relatively narrow coastal strip between the Pacific Ocean to the west and the southern Andes Mountains to the east, from roughly 37° to 48° south latitude.